BatmiBoom/notes/http/init.md

 A URL, or **Uniform Resource Locator**, is essentially the address of another computer, or "server" on the internet.
 Part of the URL specifies how to reach the server, and part of it tells the server what information we want.

-The `http://` at the beginnnig of a website URL specifies that the `http` prrotocol will be used for communication.
+The `http://` at the beginning of a website URL specifies that the `http` protocol will be used for communication.

 Other communication protocols use URLs as well, (hence "Uniform Resource Locator").